Approved by the Health and Care Professions Council (HCPC)

 This course aims to develop a range of essential skills within all areas of the perioperative environment, encompassing care, compassion, competence, communication, courage and commitment, in accordance with the NHS Constitution.

-Develop your clinical skills in anaesthetics, surgery and recovery areas by putting your theoretical knowledge into practice.
+You'll develop clinical skills in anaesthetics, surgery and recovery areas by putting your theoretical knowledge into practice.
 You’ll be encouraged to critically reflect on all aspects of your practice, develop a high standard of holistic care, an awareness of social, cultural and ethical implications in the perioperative environment, and cultivate effective leadership and management skills.

-On completion of the course you will be able to facilitate change and innovation in your approach to patient care within a multidisciplinary team.
+On completion of the course, you will be able to facilitate change and innovation in your approach to patient care within a multidisciplinary team.

 Successful completion will enable you to apply for professional registration as an Operating Department Practitioner (ODP) with the Health and Care Professions Council (HCPC).

 An apprenticeship is a job with training, combining practical experience with academic learning.

 At least 20% of your contracted working hours will be classed as 'off-the-job'.
 This time will be dedicated to developing the knowledge and skills needed to meet the requirements of the apprenticeship, and therefore are not part of your usual work duties.

 The off-the-job learning will be set out in a block plan that details when you will attend full days of university teaching, the dates you will be assessed or need to submit an assignment, and the weeks you will be putting your new learning into practice in your usual work setting, across the three areas of anaesthesia, surgery and recovery, to meet Health and Care Professions Council.